wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 ### Workaround for Require Problems

-If you want to use `require` instead of `include`, you can work around the aforementioned problems by temporarily hacking `require` with something along the lines of:
+If you need to use `require` instead of `include`, you can work around the aforementioned problems by temporarily hacking `require` with something along the lines of:

 ```lua
 -- At the beginning of "main.lua"